Trauma & Post Traumatic Stress Disorder (PTSD)

 4. Special time- Caregiver chooses a time that works for them and plans to spend 10 to 30 min with the child in fun activity of child’s choosing.
 For infants and toddlers, reading time is a good example.

-6. Emotional Container- Caregiver needs to remain calm to model self-regulation and avoid retraumatizing the child.
+5. Caregiver Self-Regulation- Caregiver needs to remain calm to model self-regulation and avoid retraumatizing the child

-7. Cognitive triangle- Thoughts impact feelings, which then impact behavior, which then further impact thoughts.
-It can help to identify this cycle and break the link between thoughts and emotions
+6. Cognitive triangle- Thoughts impact feelings, which then impact behavior, which then further impact thoughts.
+It can help to identify this cycle and describe the link between thoughts and emotions.

-8. Distraction- Children who are experiencing emotional dysregulation may benefit from distraction from the traumatic thoughts by suggesting a game, music, calling a friend, or deep breathing in a calm environment.
+7. Distraction- Children who are experiencing emotional dysregulation may benefit from distraction from the traumatic thoughts by suggesting an activity such as a game, music, calling a friend, or deep breathing in a calm environment.

-9. Positive parenting techniques- helping children identify and name their emotions; reassuring safety and keeping the child safe both emotionally and physically; attuned, attentive listening, setting appropriate boundaries and providing guidance, offering the child positive, specific praise for good behaviors; using positive language, being a good role model, having fun together as a family.
+8. Positive parenting techniques- Helping children identify and name their emotions, reassuring safety and keeping the child safe both emotionally and physically, attuned, attentive listening, setting appropriate boundaries and providing guidance, offering the child positive, specific praise for good behaviors, using positive language, being a good role model, and having fun together as a family.
 For more see (https://www.triplep-parenting.com/us/triple-p)

-10. Reinforcing cooperation, politeness, appropriate assertiveness, and kindness (Frokey Table 7)
+9. Reinforcing cooperation, politeness, appropriate assertiveness, and kindness

 Brief Interventions